Subscribe by Email

 He has appeared in many other festivals and events including Belfast Book Festival, Book Week Scotland, Dublin Book Festival, International Literature Festival Dublin, ISLA Festival, Listowel Writers’ Week, London Literature Festival (The Southbank Centre), Mountains to Sea (Dun Laoghaire), European Poetry Festival (Norway), Poets Live (Paris), Pafos2017 European Capital of Culture, and Red Line Book Festival (South Dublin).

-He is the curator of Is this a poem? an exhibition and event programme surveying contemporary poetry specifically conceived to operate beyond the page and/or verbal expression, currently running at Museum of Literature Ireland (MoLI) in Dublin (23 February - 21 July 2024).
+He is the curator of Is this a poem? an exhibition and event programme surveying contemporary poetry conceived to operate beyond the page and/or verbal expression, running at Museum of Literature Ireland (MoLI) in Dublin between 23 February and 22 September 2024.

-He has been commissioned by, given talks and workshops, facilitated courses or provided mentorship for, or worked in programming partnership with, a range of other bodies and institutions including Arts and Disability Ireland, Arvon Foundation, The British Council, Carlow County Council, Crescent Arts Centre Belfast, English PEN, The European Commission, Fingal Libraries, Imperial College London, Instituto Cervantes, International Literature Festival Dublin, Irish Writers Centre, Poetry Ireland, Poetry International (Rotterdam), Project Arts Centre, University College Dublin, University of Manchester, University of Porto, Words Ireland, York St John University, and others.
+He has been commissioned by, given talks and workshops, facilitated courses or provided mentorship for, or worked in programming partnership with, a range of other bodies and institutions including Arts and Disability Ireland, Arvon Foundation, The British Council, Carlow County Council, Crescent Arts Centre Belfast, English PEN, The European Commission, Fingal Libraries, Imperial College London, Instituto Cervantes, International Literature Festival Dublin, Irish Writers Centre, Kildare Arts Office, Poetry Ireland, Poetry International (Rotterdam), Project Arts Centre (Dublin), Seamus Heaney Centre at Queen's University Belfast, University College Dublin, University of Manchester, University of Porto, Words Ireland, York St John University, and others.

 Christodoulos Makris was born in Nicosia in 1971, and since 1991 he has lived and worked in Manchester, London and, from 2001, in Dublin.